C-Georgoulas/ecofinder-with-contentful/README.md

 All information from the APIs are extracted through detailed queries and careful data manipulation from the responses.

-Technologies used: Next.js, MongoDB & Mongoose on Mongo Cloud Atlas, React Functional Components, Material-UI, Tailwind CSS for basic layout and animations, Google Maps, Foursquare Places API, News API.
+Technologies used: Next.js, MongoDB & Mongoose on Mongo Cloud Atlas, React Functional Components, Material-UI, Tailwind CSS for basic layout and animations, Google Maps, Foursquare Places API, News API, Contentful.

+Adding Contentful to this project really helped me understand the basics of Contentful, as well as how to combine it with Next.js

+I recommend Contentful to anyone reading this, and in need of a Headless CMS.
+It is very useful!